 - Create a bookmark or toolbar link in your favorite web browser.

 - Add the “meta” widget to your sidebar.
 This widget includes a link to the WordPress admin area.

 - Add a login link to one of your custom menus.

 Of course, knowing the WordPress login address won’t help if you can’t remember your password.
 Fortunately, the login page includes a link to a password reset page.

 Click the “Lost your password?” link just below the login box, and you’ll be taken to a new page where you can enter your email address or your username.
 Then click the new password button and check your email inbox.
 Within a few minutes, you’ll receive an email containing a link that will allow you to reset your password.

-Take a close look at that email when it arrives.
-It also includes your username (in case you forgot that too!).
+Please take a close look at that email when it arrives.
+It also includes your username (in case you forgot that, too!).
 So, all you need to know is your email address.